A-TNguyen/LinkedIn_Gmail_API_JobParser_Python/README.md

    - Check file permissions in `data/processed/`
    - Ensure Excel is not open when running the script
    - Verify sufficient disk space

+4. **Date Range Issues**
+   - Use `--list-ranges` to see available options
+   - Ensure custom date ranges use YYYY-MM-DD format
+   - Check that start date is before end date in custom ranges
+   - Verify dates are not in the future

+5. **GUI Issues**
+   - If GUI won't start: Check Python version (3.7+ required)
+   - If GUI crashes: Check the console output for error messages
+   - If buttons don't work: Try running `python run_gui.py` from terminal
+   - If authentication fails: Delete `config/token.json` and try again

 ## Contributing